Frequently Asked Questions

 Didn’t get the email?
 Check your spam/junk folder or contact support@funecon.es.

 Our services are for those who have recently passed away or are nearing the end of life.
-You can either make a deposit for the chosen service directly on our website or fill out our form so we can guide you through the process
+You can either make a deposit for the chosen service directly on our website or fill out our form so we can guide you through the process.
+That said funeral services can be arranged at any time, including weekends and public holidays.
+Timing is often dictated by legal and medical procedures rather than availability.

 It’s an official document signed by a doctor confirming a person’s death.
 In hospitals, the attending doctor will issue it.
 For deaths at home, you’ll need to contact 112 so a doctor can provide it.